marksmccann/froyo/docs/api/component.md

 update(stateChanges: object, previousState: object, instance: object)
 ```

 A [lifecycle method](../fundamentals/component-lifecycle.md) that is called after every render.
 It should be used exclusively to perform miscellaneous tasks after a component updates.
+The arguments provided should be used to perform [conditional updates](../fundamentals/handling-updates.md).
 It should never be called directly.

 ```js
 class FrozenYogurt extends Component {